Malik Basintale: UG speaks on CEO of YEA's degree allegations

 According to the reports, this would mean that Malik did not officially graduate from the institution.

-It was also alleged that the certificate he received at the end of his studies was not issued by the university.
+It was also alleged that the certificate he received upon completing his studies was not issued by the university.
 However, the University of Ghana has described these claims as false.

 Netizens react to University of Ghana's clarification

-Despite the clarification from the University of Ghana, some citizens were not convinced.
+Despite the clarification from the University of Ghana, some citizens remained unconvinced.
 They asked the institution to provide proof that Malik Basintale indeed fulfilled all his academic requirements.
 Others urged Malik to take legal action against persons pushing the narrative that he did not graduate.

 @Lechiboroni wrote: